 We comply with the Australian Privacy Principles (APPs) in the Privacy Act.
 The APPs regulate the manner in which personal information is handled throughout its life cycle, from collection to use and disclosure, security, accessibility and disposal.

-The Privacy Act also includes a data breach notification regime, which requires Jinding Developments to address data breaches involving personal information held by Jinding Developments.
+The Privacy Act also includes a data breach notification regime, which requires Jinding to address data breaches involving personal information held by Jinding.

 We also comply with more specific privacy legislation in some circumstances, such as the Spam Act and the Do Not Call Register Act.

 1.4 Employee records

 The type of personal information that we collect about you depends on the type of dealings you have with us.
 For example, if you:

 In addition to the above, if you interact with Jinding generally, Jinding will collect your details (e.g. name, telephone number, email address), details of the properties you are interested in, how you heard about us or the relevant property development and details of your dealings with us.
 Other information may be collected from other sources but those sources should provide you with details of what personal information is being collected and why.

 The personal information collected may vary depending on your particular interaction with Jinding but will be limited to that information necessary to record and manage our interaction with you (e.g. your name, relevant contact details and information about the interaction) and to that information required to enable you to participate in our services and other products being offered on Jinding’s website.

 We may also collect some information that is not personal information because it does not identify you or anyone else.
 For example, we may collect anonymous answers to surveys or aggregated information about how users use our website.